How to create a plastic free kitchen

 By Erica Watson

-Breaking up with single-use plastic is no mean feat.
-From food to packaging and personal care products, plastic is everywhere, so much so that a recent study shockingly found microplastics particles in human tissue and organs.
-Just like adding a reusable cup to your daily routine, refilling your drink bottle instead of buying new or remembering to take your shopping bags to the supermarket, there are also areas of the home where you can cut back.
-Here are our simple tips for creating a plastic free kitchen;
+Just like adding a reusable cup to your daily routine, refilling your drink bottle instead of buying new or remembering to take your shopping bags to the supermarket, there are also areas of the home where you can cut back, and reduce explosure.
+Here are our simple tips for creating a plastic free kitchen:

 Skip the plastic dish brush and scrubbers in favour of bamboo varieties.
 This eco-friendly material can now be found in most supermarket aisles, so you don’t need to head to specialty stores to find them.
 Bamboo brooms are also becoming a designer kitchen must-have!